cs2113-f24/cs2113-f24.github.io/j-units/other_languages.md

 array.append(4);
 ```

+For more in-house details about the basics of python, you can check out [CS 1012's python tips](https://www2.seas.gwu.edu/~cs4all/1012_f23/pythontips.html).

 ### Efficieny and utility of code

 So far, it might always seem preferable to use python rather than Java.
 In part, that's because we haven't talked about OOP yet between these two languages.
 But the previous example regarding adding an element to the end of a list of integers didn't touch on another important topic in choosing a programming language: runtime efficiency.